On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 \subsubsection{\texorpdfstring{$\PSL_2(19)$}{PSL(2,19)}}

 This section is separated from the next one because there is a class of Lie primitive subgroups $\PSL_2(19)$ and a class of Lie primitive subgroups $\PGL_2(19)$.
-The second of these is due to Serre \cite{serre1996} (although uniqueness for all fields of odd characteristic is proved here) but this first class is new.
+The second of these is due to Serre \cite{serre1996} (although uniqueness for all fields of odd characteristic is proved here) but this first class appears to be new.

 We start with considering subgroups $L$ of $\mbG$ of the form $19\rtimes 9$, where $p\neq 19$.
 Such groups have simple $kL$-modules of dimensions $1$ and $9$, with the two $9$-dimensional modules being dual.
 Suppose that $L$ acts on $M(E_7)$ with composition factors $(9,9^*)^3,1_a,1_b$, where $1_a$ and $1_b$ are two $1$-dimensional modules.
 If $p\neq 19$ then $L$ stabilizes a line on $M(E_7)$: if $p\neq 3,19$ then the action is semisimple, and if $p=3$ then the $9$-dimensional factors are projective and so break off as summands.
 Thus $L$ lies in a line stabilizer, and cannot lie in a $D_6$-parabolic or a subgroup of type $F_4$ by comparing dimensions of composition factors on $M(E_7)$.
-Hence $L$ lies in an $E_6T_1$-parabolic subgroup by Proposition \ref{prop:1spacestabs}, as $L$ has no subgroup of index $2$, so if it lies in a group $E_6.2$ it lies in $E_6$.
+Hence $L$ lies in an $E_6T_1$-parabolic subgroup by Proposition \ref{prop:1spacestabs}, as $L$ has no subgroup of index $2$, so if it lies in a group $E_6.2$ it lies in the Levi subgroup $E_6$, hence in an $E_6T_1$-parabolic subgroup.

-If $p\neq 3$ then $L$ must lie in the $E_6T_1$-Levi subgroup, and if $p=3$ then $L$ acts on $M(E_6)$ with factors of dimension $9$ only, hence has no $1$-cohomology on the module.
+If $p\neq 3$ then $L$ must lie in the $E_6T_1$-Levi subgroup as $p$ and $|L|$ are coprime, and if $p=3$ then $L$ acts on $M(E_6)$ with factors of dimension $9$ only, hence has no $1$-cohomology on the module.
 Thus there is a single conjugacy class of complements in the $E_6T_1$-parabolic, and again $L$ lies in $E_6T_1$.
 There is a unique such conjugacy class of subgroups $L$ in $E_6$ by \cite[Proof of Proposition 5.20]{craven2020un}, so if the modules $1_a$ and $1_b$ are trivial modules then $L$ is uniquely determined up to conjugacy.
 (This is the case for $p=3$.)

 If $1_a$ and $1_b$ have kernel of index $3$ in $L$ then $L$ is again unique up to conjugacy: there are two such diagonal subgroups, and they must be interchanged in the subgroup $E_6T_1.2$ (the normalizer of the $E_6T_1$-Levi subgroup in $E_7$).
 We also see that the graph automorphism normalizes the subgroup $L$ inside the $E_6$ factor, and forms a subgroup $19\rtimes 18$ in the adjoint version of $E_7$.
 Since such a subgroup must lie in $E_6T_1.2$, the other conjugacy class of subgroups $L$ cannot be contained in a subgroup $19\rtimes 18$ in the adjoint version of $E_7$.